-- understands what GIS is and its application in costal and marine resource management
+- has in-depth knowledge of theoretical and practical aspects of GIS and its application in costal and marine environments

-- explains how GIS and social science research can be effectively integrated in marine resource management and demonstrate the use of GIS in mixed method research
+- explains how GIS and social science research can be effectively integrated in marine resource management and demonstrates the use of GIS in mixed method research

-- discuss critically questions related with quality of spatial data and uncertainties in spatial analysis
+- discusses critically questions related with quality of spatial data and uncertainties in spatial analysis

-- understands theoretical and methodological challenges of using GIS in marine resource governance
+- can analyze theoretical and methodological challenges of using GIS in marine resource governance

 - can develop a spatial question related to students own interest in fisheries and marine resource governance

-- uses and develop skills to master GIS software (such as ArcGIS, QGIS, ILWIS, R) to process, analyze and present spatial information
+- can use and develop skills to master GIS software (such as ArcGIS, QGIS, R) to process, analyze and present spatial information

 - can identify sources of errors and uncertainties in a GIS project and correct them accordingly

-- can develop basic models using different analytical tools in GIS
+- can develop models using different analytical tools in GIS

-- can identify the role, benefits, limitations and applications of GIS in studying fisheries and other coastal and marine resources management
+- can identify and analyze the role, benefits, limitations and applications of GIS in studying fisheries and other coastal and marine resources management